n0ur/testing/README.md

 Testing one basic principle at a time, that is how I usually do it.

 I must say, you will feel that you are not progressing much, and that you need to take in more info.

+Patience and perspective are very important qualities to keep throughout your learning process